 It was on one of those darker days of contemplation when I no longer wanted to read any more bad news electronically that I sniffed through my shelves.
 Voltaire stared back at me.
 His question, which I had read some twenty years ago, is just as hauntingly valid today as it was in 1759.
 In fact, it occurred to me that the horrors of the 18th Century were not much different than those that torment us today.
 I can easily cite contemporary proxies for the great earthquake that destroyed a quarter of Lisbon; the pleasure of religious fanatics to torture and rape; the disgraceful profit inherent in wars, in ignorance, in hypocrisy.

 To re-read a book twenty years later is always a curious exercise.
 The sidesplitting satire was still there, just as I had remembered it, with its concise language of episodic chapters that are so vivid they surprisingly turn Candide’s narrated travel adventure, across Europe to the Americas and back to find his lost love, into a novel.
 A healthy dollop of sarcasm deconstructs the dissatisfaction of people of all imaginable walks of life, people who Candide encounters along the way, from the rich who are crippled by their own fortune to the most abject of torturers and thieves, as well as their many victims.
-Twenty years later, however, what struck me on the second reading was the kind of philosophical debate that can only be appreciated after having accumulated just enough successes and failures in life to contemplate Candide’s mysterious and final reply to Pangloss, who had reminded him that all Candide had suffered was necessary to arrive at his moment of peace: “‘Tis well said, but we must cultivate our gardens”.
+Reading it again twenty years later, however, what struck me was the kind of philosophical debate that can only be appreciated after having accumulated just enough successes and failures in life to contemplate Candide’s mysterious and final reply to Pangloss, who had reminded him that all Candide had suffered was necessary to arrive at his moment of peace: “‘Tis well said, but we must cultivate our gardens”.

 This finale has been so hotly contested among philosophers until today that I might have little to add to the debate, except I am looking at the story and message through eyes that have only ever studied non-Western thought.
-From the very little I have read of these debates, there only seems to one consensus: Candide’s final words were cutting.
+From the very little I have read of these debates, there only seems to be one consensus: Candide’s final words were cutting, interupting.
 Whether polite or not, his response signaled that he no longer wanted – or needed – to discuss philosophy.